Road Construction Accidents

 - Tractor trailer truck drivers

 - Heavy equipment operators

 The majority of these worked in private sector construction, and about 10 percent worked for state or local governments.

 The Centers for Disease Control and Prevention report transportation incidents account for more than 65 percent of all roadway worker injuries.
 In nearly 70 percent of those, the incident involves a pedestrian worker hit by a vehicle.
 About a third of these cases involve workers who were struck by vehicles that were backing up.
 Twelve percent of all highway fatalities involve large trucks.

-In 2013, the National Highway Traffic Safety Administration reports there were 69 road construction workers killed in motor vehicle accidents in Florida alone, accounting for roughly 3 percent of the total number of traffic deaths in the state that year.
-Only Texas, with 104 road construction worker deaths, had more.
+The National Highway Traffic Safety Administration reports more than 60 road construction workers are killed in motor vehicle accidents in Florida each year, accounting for roughly 3 percent of the total number of traffic deaths.
+Only Texas, with 104 road construction worker deaths, averages more fatal accidents.